svalinn/ALARA/doc/outputtext.rst

 Format:
 =======

- As described in the section on command-line:doc:`[G] <glossarytext.rst>` arguments, various levels of output are available during the calculation.
+ As described in the section on :doc:`command-line <commandtext.rst>` :doc:`[G] <glossarytext.rst>` arguments, various levels of output are available during the calculation.
 The first part of the output file will contain this verbose output, including confirmation of the input data and details of the cross-referencing and preprocessing of the input.

- The second part of the output file shows details on the tree building process, ranging from a simple list of the root isotopes being solved and statistics on the size and speed of the solution, to details on the chain growth and truncation:doc:`[G] <glossarytext.rst>` calculations (depending on the verbosity:doc:`[G] <glossarytext.rst>` specified on the command-line:doc:`[G] <glossarytext.rst>`).
+ The second part of the output file shows details on the tree building process, ranging from a simple list of the root isotopes being solved and statistics on the size and speed of the solution, to details on the chain growth and truncation:doc:`[G] <glossarytext.rst>` calculations (depending on the verbosity:doc:`[G] <glossarytext.rst>` specified on the
+ :doc:`command-line <commandtext.rst>`:doc:`[G] <glossarytext.rst>`).

  The final part of the output file:doc:`[G] <glossarytext.rst>` are the results, as requested by the user in the input file.
 This